Your complete guide to the 2021 Canyon gravel bike range

 The Grail CF SL is the brand's top of the range carbon fibre offering which uses Canyon's Complete Comfort concept, including that very unique Double Decker bar.
 It offers four different hand positions and its flexy portion uses the carbon's natural properties to allow for some vibration damping.
 Within the concept is a seat post with built-in flex for even more comfort and larger volume tyres.
 There's a huge range of seven sizes with a large benefitting from a 72.5° head angle, a 425mm chainstay, and a 478mm reach.
 The seat tube angle sits at 73.6°.

 The Grail CF SLX 8 eTap tops the whole grail range, and at that price, we would expect it to.
 It's built around Canyon's carbon frame with flat mount brakes and it gets Canyon's FK0070 CF Disc fork.
-As its name suggests, it comes with a SRAM Force eTap AXS 12-speed drivetrain with a matching SRAM Force crank and brakes.
-Wheels on this bike are DT Swiss GRC1400 Splines and they're wrapped in a pair of Schwalbe G-One Bite 40mm tyres.
-Of course, it comes with that Double Decker, CP07 Gravelcockpit CF handlebar, and Canyon S15 VCLS 2.0 CF fork.
-Then there's a Fizik Tempo Argo R3 saddle.
+As its name suggests, it comes with a SRAM Red XPLR eTap AXS mech with a Force 10-44t cassette and Red crank.
+Then, there is a pair of matching SRAM Red eTap AXS HRD brakes slowing down some DT Swiss GRC1100 wheels that are shod with 40mm Schwalbe G-One tyres.
+This bike gets Canyon's CP07 Gravelcockpit CF featuring that double-decker handlebar.

 Grail CF SLX 8 Di2